 Create the NACLs and Security Group configuration necessary to support SSH connectivity between the bastion host and an Amazon EC2 instance in the private subnet.

-Create an instance in the private subnet and verify SSH connectivity from the bastion host.
+Create an instance in the private subnet with the name tag PrivateAppServer and verify SSH connectivity from the bastion host.

 - Set up the NAT Gateway and validate connectivity